frjurado/flask-guide/01_08_Structuring_Flask_apps.md

 Databases (and extensions in general) will be covered later, but the formula at #1 is a necessary workaround:
-`db` will have been created outside the function, and so unbound to the app.
+`db` will have been created outside the function, and so unbound to the app; then you have to register it.

 Once this function is defined, you can create and run the app as expected: